Getting to know Sedona, Arizona

-This hotel is located on the top of the mountain next to Sedona Airpot and the beautiful scenic overlook of the city which is also famous among locals and tourist alike for viewing sunset.
-I was amazed once I drove top of the mountain and found the hotel.
-The room was spacious and beds were comfortable and had a microwave and kitchen utensils.
-My stay was an enjoyable one and definitely recommend this hotel.
+This hotel is located on the top of the mountain next to Sedona Airpot and the beautiful scenic overlook of the city which is also famous among locals and tourist alike for viewing the sunset.
+I was amazed once I drove to the top of the mountain and found the hotel.
+The room was spacious and the beds were comfortable and had a microwave and kitchen utensils.
+My stay was an enjoyable one and definitely, recommend this hotel.

-The view from the hotel was beautiful specially if you like to sit back and relax with a glass of wine and watch the Sun goes down in the horizon behind the red rock mountains in far distance.
+The view from the hotel was beautiful especially if you like to sit back and relax with a glass of wine and watch the Sun goes down in the horizon behind the red rock mountains in the far distance.

 The Views Inn Sedona, Sedona Arizona

-There are wide verity of restaurant to choose from in Sedona.
-Take a walk in town center and you will see many signs for organic, gluten free, vegetarian and of course plenty of restaurants for meat lovers.
-I have tried couple of places and many of them scores high.
+There is a wide verity of the restaurant to choose from in Sedona.
+Take a walk in the town center and you will see many signs for organic, gluten-free, vegetarian and of course plenty of restaurants for meat lovers.
+I have tried a couple of places and many of them score high.

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.